senthilmasters2024/FlaskVisualisation/README.md

 Phrases from input CSV are embedded and compared.Results are saved as CSV and pushed to Azure Tables.

 ### 6. Result Upload
-CSV files are uploaded to Azure Blob.
-Metadata and logs are written to Azure Tables.
+All experiment outputs are saved to Azure Storage.
+The document embeddings in the documentembeddings container, classified outputs in the classifiedoutput container, and associated metadata/scores in Azure Tables.

 <a name="execution-on-azure"></a>

 ## Experiment Execution on Azure

-### 1. create an Azure Container registry (ACR)
+### 1. Create an Azure Container registry (ACR)

-"image can be added"

 ### 2. Add Docker support and build image locally